Dukeway/Autowordtable/README.md

 **Q: What Word document formats are supported?**
 A: Currently, only .docx files are supported.
+**Note**: Some tables are in `.doc` files.
+Even though you have “Save As” the `.doc` file to `.docx`, the content saved in the old `.doc` format (especially tables) may not necessarily be recognized as “standard Word table objects” within Word.

+This causes `win32com` to fail to find the “tables” you see when iterating through `.Tables`, and as a result, no operations or logs are generated.

+### **Solution : Force Conversion to Standard Tables**

+You can manually standardize the table structure as follows:

+1. Open your `.docx` file with Word.

+2. Select all the table content and **copy** it.

+3. In a new blank `.docx` file, **paste it as “Keep Source Formatting”**.

+4. Save the new file.

+> This is essentially letting Word “reconstruct” the old-format tables into true `Tables` objects.

 **Q: Does it support complex table formats?**
 A: This program is suitable for simple structured tables and partially merged cells.
 Complex merged cells or nested tables may not be correctly recognized.